 - When a veteran, former member, cadet or reservist passes away, their Gold Card is not transferred to the surviving partner or any other dependant.
 If the surviving partner or any other dependant is entitled to the Gold Card, they will receive their own.

 - It is possible to lose your entitlement to the Gold Card if your eligibility depends on your income and assets, living arrangements, age, impairment rating or the payments you receive.

 - If you lose eligibility for the Gold Card, you will be notified in writing and your Gold Card will be recalled.

 - If your eligibility for the Gold Card depends on having income and assets below certain limits, and your income or assets increase above those limits but not by more than 50%, you may be able to keep using your Gold Card for up to 13 weeks.

 - If your income and assets increase above the limits following the death of your partner, you can keep using your card during the 98-day bereavement period.
 The Gold Card will be recalled at the end of the bereavement period.

 - Your Gold Card's expiry date is shown on the front of the card.
 You will receive a replacement card approximately 1 month before the expiry.

-- If your Gold Card is lost, stolen or damaged you can order a new one through MyAccount or by calling us on 1800 555 254.
+- If your Gold Card is lost, stolen or damaged you can order a new one through 1800 VETERAN (1800 838 372).
 You should receive your replacement card within 2 weeks of ordering.
 You can request a Gold Card confirmation letter while you wait for your replacement card.

 If anything changes that could affect your entitlement to the Gold Card, you need to let us know within 14 days (or 28 days if you receive the Remote Area Allowance or live overseas).
 These changes may be to your: